4-star brokerage rating

 - MSCI KLD 400 Social

-Obviously, this would be a good option to gain exposure to small-cap and global stocks.
-The Personalized Indexing program would also be a good way to capture a low fee; it’s only 0.40% on the first $2 million invested.
-The minimum to get into the program is $100,000.
+This approach is clearly suitable for gaining exposure to small-cap and international stocks.
+The Personalized Indexing program also charges a modest 0.40% on the first $2 million invested.
+The minimum to enroll is $100,000.

 ThomasPartners® Strategies